Program: Minor in Teaching English as a Second Language (TESL)

 Sierra Tower (ST) 805

-- A basic knowledge of linguistic theory in phonetics, phonology, morphology and syntax.
+- Demonstrate a basic knowledge of linguistic theory in phonetics, phonology, morphology and syntax.

-- A basic knowledge of TESL theory, practice, methodology and assessment.
+- Demonstrate a basic knowledge of TESL theory, practice, methodology and assessment.

-- An understanding of theories of language structure, acquisition and language in context.
+- Demonstrate an understanding of theories of language structure, acquisition and language in context.

-- Basic skills to read, analyze and critically evaluate research, including a high level of critical thinking and problem solving.
+- Demonstrate basic skills to read, analyze and critically evaluate research, including a high level of critical thinking and problem solving.

-- An understanding of the relationship between language use and culture.
+- Demonstrate an understanding of the relationship between language use and culture.